gotanda555/freemarket_58_nagoya_sample/README.md

 |password|string|null: false|

 ### Association(後ほど)
-- has_many :groups_users,  through:  :groups_users
+- belongs_to :identification
-- has_many :groups
+- belongs_to :credit_card
-- has_many :messages
+- has_many :products